TNTurnerLab/ACES/README.md

 BEFORE EXECUTION: USERS query Files:
 	This is an empty folder generated for user to store all their input query files that will be ran currently or at a later time.
 This is an optional folder however, if user decides to call file outside of this folder, they must include fill path to that file in config.json - "[query](#query)".

-1. Have all VGP species ‘*-unmasked.fa’ files, and '*.dna.toplevel.fa' species files from Ensembl pub/release-103 in a single directory, and unzipped.
+1. Have all VGP species ‘*-unmasked.fa’ files, and '*.dna.toplevel.fa' species files from Ensembl pub/release-103 in the provided Genomes directory and unzip them.

     1. See file [RETREIVING VGP AND ENSEMBL FILES](#RETREIVING-VGP-AND-ENSEMBL-FILES) for command line codes that will help achieve this.

-2. Use or generate empty files corresponding to files named in [SUB-FILES GUIDE](#SUB_FILES_GUIDE)
+2. Use or generate empty files corresponding to files named in [SUB-FILES GUIDE](#SUB_FILES_GUIDE) and put your query input files inside the pregenerated folder USER query Files.

     2. *** Files can be modified or changed based on user requirements***

-3. Configure all file pathways in file [config](#config_file).json
+3. Configure all file pathways in file [config](#config_file).json.
+This file can be located in VGP SnakeFile Pipeline.

     3. Reference FILES GUIDE: [config](#config_file).json